 Ryzen Threadripper prices, specs and features

 - The Ryzen Threadripper 1950X ($999 on Amazon) features 16 cores with simultaneous multi-threading (SMT) for 32 threads of compute power.
 The base clock speed of the chip is 3.4GHz, with a 4GHz boost speed.

-- The Ryzen Threadripper 1920X ($799 on Amazon) will feature 12 cores with SMT for 24 threads of compute power.
-The base clock speed of the chip is 3.5GHz with a 4GHz boost speed.
+- The Ryzen Threadripper 1920X ($799 on Amazon) features 12 cores with SMT for 24 threads of compute power.
+The base clock speed of the chip is 3.5GHz, with a 4GHz boost speed.

-- The Ryzen Threadripper 1900X will feature 8 cores with SMT for 16 threads of compute power, similar to the Ryzen 7 1800X but slotting into more capable X399 motherboards.
+- The Ryzen Threadripper 1900X ($549 on Amazon) feature 8 cores with SMT for 16 threads of compute power—similar to the Ryzen 7 1800X, but slotting into the more capable X399 motherboards.
+(Check out our X399 motherboard buying guide for specs, features, and prices.)
 The 1900X’s base clock speed is 3.8GHz with a 4GHz boost speed.

 - Platform: X399 with a new TR4 socket that is incompatible with existing Ryzen chips.